aiishaan/webServer/README.md

 ### Compilation

-To compile the project, ensure you have Java installed and run
+To compile the project, ensure you have Java installed and run:

 ```bash
 javac WebServer.java